ChapelR/custom-macros-for-sugarcube-2/readme.md

 * cycle: the name of an existing cycle, passed as a quoted string.

 **Explanation**:
 `<<whereIsCycle>>` is primarily for debugging/extending the system.
-This macro sets the value of the temporary variable `_is` to the current index of the indicated cycle in the `$(storyVar).all` array, an array that stores the name of all currently running cycles.
+This macro sets the value of the temporary variable `_is` to the current index of the indicated cycle in the `$(storyVar).all` array, an array that stores the names of all currently running cycles.

 **Example**:
 ```javascript